-Every once in a while we’re asked what is the best thing that Calgary area homeowner's can do to secure their air conditioning and heating system between their scheduled tune-ups?
+Every once in a while we’re asked what is the best thing that Calgary area homeowner's can do to secure their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is extremely important to the proper performance of your HVAC system, as well as your home's air quality.
+Changing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not difficult for most Calgary homeowners, but there are usually two hurdles to actually completing this job:

 - Understanding just how often to swap out your furnace or air conditioner filter.